Best Value Mini Group Combo

 Day 6 Xi’an to Zhangjiajie by Air

-In the morning, you can saunter at the City Wall Park on your own, where locals always do morning exercises and stroll with their pet birds.
+Enjoy some free time this morning for a refreshing walk.
+Simply head north along the North Avenue for 20 minutes from your hotel to reach the North Gate of the City Wall, which is less crowded than the popular South Gate you’ve visited the day before, and offers a quiet place to saunter.
+The locals often do morning exercises and stroll with their pet birds here.
 Sometimes, you can even encounter elders singing Shaanxi Opera.
 Get down to the walkway beside the moat to see the reflection of the sky and the floating ducks on the water.

 In the afternoon, please take the flight we’ve arranged for you to Zhangjiajie (airfare is included).
 Pay attention to the departure time of the flight and arrive at the airport by yourself at least 2 hours earlier.
 From your hotel, a taxi to the airport takes 1 hour and costs about CNY 120 (USD 17).
 If taking metro, it takes 1.5 hours and costs CNY 8 (USD 1.2): walk to Beidajie station to take Metro Line 2 to Xi’an North Station, transfer to Line 14 running to the airport.